nathanvda/on_the_spot/README.markdown

     rails g on_the_spot:install

+Inside your `routes.rb` you provide the catch-all

+      match ':controller(/:action(/:id(.:format)))'

+This is not ideal: i am looking for a better solution.

-Then you can start using it!
+But that is all you need to do to start using it!

+## Usage
 Inside your controller you write: